boneitis/cryptopals/README.md

 # cryptopals
-trying for the umpteenth time to sit still long enough to crank out some challenges
+umpteenth attempt to sit still long enough to crank out some challenges